 Most insurers specifically exclude acts of war, but an isolated event that results in fire, smoke or other damage to your property should be covered under your policy’s standard provisions.

 When your son or daughter moves to college, your home insurance may protect their possessions as well.
 But that’s only if they live in a dorm, as we detail in “3 Types of Insurance Every College Student Needs.”

 3. Your lawn and landscaping

-That’s because trees, plants and shrubs are generally covered by standard homeowner insurance policies.
+That’s because trees, plants and shrubs are generally covered by standard homeowners insurance policies.
 The Insurance Information Institute says plants are generally covered up to $500 per item as long as they are not diseased and have been properly maintained.

 4. Marijuana plants

-Surprise.
-Marijuana plants may also be covered by your insurance policy.
+Surprise: Marijuana plants may also be covered by your insurance policy.

 5. Stolen goods

 Speaking of personal possessions, if you have belongings stolen far from home — anywhere, in fact — a standard homeowners policy should cover the loss.

 That is true even if something is stolen from your car.
 It’s a home insurance policy that will pay, not car insurance.